-The 7th Grade Talent Search is open to current seventh grade students (or eighth grade students who skipped the seventh grade) who qualify through one of the following three methods:
+The 7th Grade Talent Search is open to current seventh-grade students (or eighth-grade students who skipped the seventh grade) who qualify through one of three methods:

-- scoring at or above the 95th percentile on an accepted grade-level national standardized achievement or abilities test
+- Scoring at or above the 95th national percentile on an accepted grade-level national standardized achievement or abilities test

-- scoring 125 or above (full scale or composite) on an accepted IQ test that is no more than two years old
+- Scoring 125 or above (full scale or composite) on an accepted IQ test

 You can use our look-up tool to find accepted tests, subtests, and scores to see if your student qualifies.

 If you believe your student qualifies but can't find the test you're looking for, please email us at firstname.lastname@example.org with the test, subtest, and score in question, and we'll let you know if the test is accepted.

 4th–6th Grade Talent Search participants

 Former Duke TIP 4th–6th Grade Talent Search participants who took the optional above-grade-level test (i.e., the EXPLORE or PSAT 8/9) are automatically qualified to enroll in the 7th Grade Talent Search.
 But you do need to officially enroll.